Adam Bryant on how to know if you're ready to become a leader

 Adam hasn’t stopped interviewing the world’s great leaders, even after leaving the New York Times.
 His latest book, The Leap to Leader, contains practical strategies and tactics for building a loyal following, moving up quickly to broaden your impact, and making the subtle but crucial mindset shifts that are required to lead others effectively.

-If you have a leadership program at your work or a slack or teams channel for managers, we humbly request that you share this episode with those groups.
-Adam has interviewed arguably the most important business leaders of the 21st century and he’s distilled those learnings to help you become the leader that the world needs right now.
+If you have a leadership program at your work or a Slack or Teams channel for managers, we humbly request that you share this episode with those groups.
+Adam has interviewed arguably the most important business leaders of the 21st century and distilled their insights to help you become the leader the world needs right now.

 If you've enjoyed this episode, please subscribe, follow and leave a review.